Randy Arozarena Player Props: Rays vs. Athletics

 Randy Arozarena At The Plate

-- Among qualifying hitters in MLB action, his batting average ranks 23rd, his on-base percentage ranks fifth, and he is 28th in the league in slugging.
+- Among the qualifying hitters, he ranks 24th in batting average, while his on-base percentage ranks sixth and he is 33rd in slugging.

-- In 16.9% of his games this season, he has hit a home run, and 4.3% of his trips to the plate.
+- He has hit a long ball in 11 games this season (16.7%), leaving the park in 4.3% of his chances at the plate.

-- Arozarena has driven home a run in 26 games this year (40.0%), including more than one RBI in 13.8% of his games and producing three or more of his team's runs on five occasions..
+- Arozarena has an RBI in 26 of 66 games this season, with multiple RBI in nine of them.
+He has also driven in three or more of his team's runs in five contests.

-- In 50.8% of his games this year, he has scored at least once.
-And he's had eight games with multiple runs (12.3%).
+- He has scored in 33 of 66 games this season, and more than once 8 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.